Copiale cipher: Decryption method

 A machine translation expert, Knight approached language translation as if all languages were ciphers, effectively treating foreign words as symbols for English words.
 His approach, which tasked an expectation-maximization algorithm with generating every possible match of foreign and English words, enabled the algorithm to figure out a few words with each pass.
 A comparison with 80 languages confirmed that the original language was likely German, which the researchers had guessed based on the word "Philipp," a German spelling.
 Knight then used a combination of intuition and computing techniques to decipher most of the code in a few weeks.
-Megyesi later realized that a particular symbol meant "eye," and Schaefer connected that discovery to the Oculists.
+Megyesi later realized that a particular symbol meant "eye", and Schaefer connected that discovery to the Oculists.

 The Oculists

-The Oculists were a group of ophthalmologists led by Count Friedrich August von Veltheim, who died in April 1775.
+The Oculists were a group of ophthalmologists led by Count Friedrich August von Veltheim (father of August Ferdinand von Veltheim), who died in April 1775.
 The Philipp 1866 Copiales 3 document, however, appears to suggest that the Oculists, or at least Count Veltheim, were a group of Freemasons who created the Oculist society in order to pass along the Masonic rites which had recently been banned by Pope Clement XII.